spencer-sullivan/nira-interview/README.md

 - Send over a link to the forked repo you made the modifications in.
 - Inside <code>raw_buses_to_run.py</code>, comment out line 4, and uncomment line 5.
 This will switch the raw buses csv to a new csv.
 You can go look in the CSVs, the only difference is one additional bus in the new one.
 Remember, there will only ever be bus additions in the new csv.
 - There should be only one new file inside the /output folder that contains all the buses results for the buses defined in <code>new_raw_buses.csv</code>.
 You should delete the original csv in the output folder that the repo started with.
+There should never be 2 csv's in the output folder.
 - Any new ops you need should be added to <code>interview_job.py</code> and also be implemented in their own file in the /ops folder.